Professor of Old and Middle English Language, Literature and Culture

 - Old Frisian Language, Literature and Culture

-Within the field of English studies, my research has moved between Anglo-Saxon heroic literature, sources of Anglo-Saxon literary culture, Anglo-Saxon manuscript studies, medieval English devotional and hagiographical literature, on the one hand, and philologists such as Franciscus Junius (1591–1677) and Johannes de Laet (1581–1649), on the other.
+Within the field of English studies, my research has moved between Anglo-Saxon heroic literature, sources of Anglo-Saxon literary culture, Anglo-Saxon manuscript studies, medieval English devotional and hagiographical literature, on the one hand, and the work of founding fathers of the discipline of medieval English studies, such as the Dutch philologists Franciscus Junius (1591–1677) and Johannes de Laet (1581–1649), on the other.
+I am particularly proud of the very productive NWO-funded project “Storehouses of Wholesome Learning – The Transfer of Encyclopaedic Knowledge in the Early Middle Ages”, which I directed together with Kees Dekker (Groningen) and Patrizia Lendinara (Palermo).
+It taught me and many others how early and intricate our common European quest for learning began.

-Whenever I mention that I also teach Frisian in addition to English, I usually hear: ‘I didn’t know you were Frisian!’.
-It is a frequently heard misconception in the Netherlands that one needs to be Frisian in order to study it.
-Friesland has a fascinating cultural history that we can follow from the early Middle Ages onwards.
-The language itself first emerges from 13th-century manuscripts.
-A good deal of the Frisian literature from that time onwards is characterized by a struggle for cultural preservation against external forces.
+Whenever I mention that I am also a professor of Frisian (albeit part-time), I usually hear: ‘I didn’t know you were a Frisian!’.
+It is a frequently heard misconception in the Netherlands that one needs to be Frisian in order to study the language.
+Friesland has a fascinating cultural history of its own that we can follow from the early Middle Ages onwards.
+The language itself first emerges in runic inscriptions, dating from betwen ca. 400 and 700 A.D. and in manuscripts from the twelfth century onwards.
+A good deal of the Frisian literature from that time onwards is characterized by a struggle of the Frisians for cultural self-preservation against external forces.

 I am intrigued by the will of a small nation to cherish its language and culture throughout the centuries.
-I hope to convey this fascination in my lectures.
+I have tried, and will continue to do so in retirement, to convey this fascination in my lectures.
 I wish to show that the study of Frisian, whether medieval or later, provides a range of welcome perspectives, including of the various disciplines from which my students come.
+The Leiden Summer School of Language and Linguistics enables me to go on teaching Old Frisian for many years to come.

 - Radboud University Nijmegen, 1979 - 1986